Barnes, London

 Barnes (/bɑːrnz/) is a district in the London Borough of Richmond upon Thames in south-west London, England.
 It is centred 5.8 mi west south-west of Charing Cross in a bend of the River Thames.

 Its built environment includes a wide variety of convenience and arts shopping on its high street and a high proportion of 18th- and 19th-century buildings in the streets near Barnes Pond.
 Together they make up the Barnes Village conservation area where, along with its west riverside, pictured, most of the mid-19th-century properties are concentrated.
 On the east riverside is the WWT London Wetland Centre adjoining Barn Elms playing fields.

 Barnes has retained woodland on the "Barnes Trail", a short circular walk taking in the riverside, commercial streets and conservation area, including the Olympic Studios.
 The trail is marked by silver discs set in the ground and with QR-coded information on distinctive oar signs.
 The Thames Path National Trail provides a public promenade along the entire bend of the river, which is on the Championship Course in rowing.

 Barnes has two railway stations (Barnes and Barnes Bridge) and is served by bus routes towards central London and Richmond.

+Governance

+Barnes is part of the Richmond Park constituency for elections to the House of Commons and is part of the Barnes ward for elections to Richmond upon Thames London Borough Council.